Multiple Myeloma Clinical Trial

 Have two negative pregnancy tests as verified by the Investigator prior to starting study therapy.
 She must agree to ongoing pregnancy testing during the course of the study, and after discontinuation of CC-92480.
 This applies even if the subject practices true abstinence* from heterosexual contact.

-Either commit to true abstinence* from heterosexual contact (which must be reviewed on a monthly basis and source documented) or agree to use, and be able to comply with, two reliable forms of contraception as defined in the PPP and provided to the subject at the time of informed consent, without interruption, 28 days prior to starting CC-92480, during the study therapy (including during dose interruptions), and for 28 days after discontinuation of study therapy.
+Either commit to true abstinence* from heterosexual contact (which must be reviewed on a monthly basis and source documented) or agree to use, and be able to comply with, two reliable forms of contraception as defined in the PPP and provided to the subject at the time of informed consent, without interruption, 28 days prior to starting CC-92480, during the study therapy (including during dose interruptions), and for 184 days after the last dose of CC-92480.

 Note: A female of childbearing potential (FCBP) is a female who: 1) has achieved menarche at some point and, 2) has not undergone a hysterectomy or bilateral oophorectomy, or 3) has not been naturally postmenopausal (amenorrhea following cancer therapy does not rule out childbearing potential) for at least 24 consecutive months (ie, has had menses at any time in the preceding 24 consecutive months).

 Practice true abstinence* (which must be reviewed on a monthly basis) or agree to use of a condom during sexual contact with a pregnant female or a female of childbearing potential while participating in the study (even during dose interruptions) and for at least 94 days following CC-92480 last dose in accordance with the PPP provided to the subject at the time of informed consent, even if he has undergone a successful vasectomy.